rdbruce/rdbruce.github.io/README.md

 [These are scatter plots with inputs: weight, year, and displacement and output miles per gallon.
 Cluster zero points are blue and cluster one points are orange.]

 We can see from the first and second graph the negative correlation of weight with respect to miles per gallon and the positive correlation of year with miles per gallon.
 These correlations confirm the weights found by our ridge regression.
 Graph three shows the negative correlation between displacement and miles per gallon confirming the negative weight provided by the american only regression.

+In graph two we can see the death of our Land Yacht group in 1980.
+This coincides with a massive spike in historical gas prices in 1980. https://www.energy.gov/eere/vehicles/fact-915-march-7-2016-average-historical-annual-gasoline-pump-price-1929-2015

 ## Conclusion